akka/alpakka/docs/src/main/paradox/ftp.md

 This sink will consume @scaladoc[FtpFile](akka.stream.alpakka.ftp.FtpFile) elements and materializes to @scaladoc[Future](scala.concurrent.Future) in Scala API and @extref[CompletionStage](java-api:java/util/concurrent/CompletionStage) in Java API of @scaladoc[IOResult](akka.stream.IOResult) when the stream finishes.

-Typical use-case for this would be listing file from a ftp location, do some processing and delete the files when done.

 ### Moving files

 In order to move a remote file, you need to use the `move` method in the FTP API.
 The `move` method takes a function to calculate the path to which the file should be moved based on the consumed @scaladoc[FtpFile](akka.stream.alpakka.ftp.FtpFile).